brijraj08/AAAI/README.md

 	Output file:CDsess_data.csv

 for lastfm_dataset, the following steps are involved.
+### 1.pipeline_genre.py:
-1.pipeline_genre.py: This notebook used to generate genre for tracks.
+	This notebook used to generate genre for tracks.
 	Inputfile:uniqueArtistandtrack.csv, after generating genre, we got the file unique_genres_with_clusterid.csv. outputfile:data_withclusterid.csv

+### 2.CD_session_creation.py:
-2.CD_session_creation.py: This notebook contains a script that generates content-driven sessions.
+	This notebook contains a script that generates content-driven sessions.
 	Input file: data_withclusterid.csv
 	Output file:CDsess_data.csv

 for Amazon_dataset, the following steps are involved.

+### 1.CD_session_creation.py:
-1.CD_session_creation.py: This notebook contains a script that generates content-driven sessions.
+	This notebook contains a script that generates content-driven sessions.
 	Input file: data_withclusterid.csv
 	Output file:CDsess_data.csv

-## Model Execution
-We have leveraged our proposed Content-driven Sessions in the "Neural Attentive Recommendation Machine" model.
+### Experimental Steps:
+1. Please set up the environment for executing the particular model.
+2. Get the dataset of your choice (our download from drive link)
+3. Create Content Driven session using CD_session_creation.py
+4. Place the session file created through step-3 and execute the model following their original way of execution (on corresponding Github)

 ## Notebooks and Helper Scripts